School of Medicine (4th-year elective)

 GSBS5303.
 Introduction to Clinical Research (3:2:3).
 Students will be involved in all aspects of preparation for and execution of prospective human studies and retrospective chart reviews.
 The didactic training deals with the regulations and ethical considerations related to research in humans, the process of obtaining approval for a study and the requirements associated with conducting a study.

-School of Allied Health Sciences - Statistical Offerings
+School of Health Professions - Statistical Offerings

 AHSL 5320 Research Design (3:3:0).
 The purpose of this course is to summarize the basic concepts of science and research.
 Emphasis is placed on nature of experimental designs and basic inferential statistical analysis.
 Group designs as well as single-subject designs will be discussed.
 Also discussed will be the application of relevant research methodologies in clinical settings.
 Offered in Fall Semester